epiverse-trace/tutorials-middle/CONTRIBUTING.md

 To contribute with a new episode:

 - [Create](https://happygitwithr.com/git-branches#create-a-new-branch) a new feature branch.
 Write in there your contribution.
+- Create an Issue to report the start of your WIP feature branch.
+Add the [WIP label](https://github.com/epiverse-trace/tutorials/labels/WIP) to it.
+This aims to keep one contributor per feature branch.
 - [Create](https://carpentries.github.io/sandpaper-docs/aio.html#episodes) a new episode with `sandpaper::create_episode_md("Episode Name")`

 If you need to work with the most recent versions of packages: